MicrosoftDocs/Hololens/hololens/app-deploy-app-installer.md

 The app will now install to the device.
 To find the app, open the **Start menu** and select the **All apps** button to find your app.

-- For more help with troubleshooting the app installer installation method visit [troubleshoot app installer issues](/windows/msix/app-installer/troubleshoot-appinstaller-issues).
+- For more help with troubleshooting the app installer installation method, visit [troubleshoot app installer issues](/windows/msix/app-installer/troubleshoot-appinstaller-issues).

 > [!NOTE]
 > UI during the update process is not supported.
 So the ShowPrompt option on [this page](/windows/msix/app-installer/update-settings) and related options are not supported.